DavidMasila/alx-final_project/README.md

 * Create an Account
 * Log in
 * Access Protected Pages that require log in
+* Contact representatives by use of zoho sales IQ

 The shop owner is also able to access a protected route that enables them to add products